Top 10 Symptoms of Candida Overgrowth

 Here is a more in-depth look at some of the most common symptoms of candida overgrowth:

 Gastrointestinal symptoms are often the most specific signs of Candida overgrowth.
 You may need treatment for candida if you suffer from persistent bloating, flatulence, and abdominal cramps.
 Constipation and diarrhea are also not uncommon symptoms among patients with yeast infections.
+Additionally, you may have compelling cravings for sugary foods and high-carbohydrate foods.

 Imbalances of the body can have significant effects on the mind.
 If you have an overgrowth of Candida, you may find it difficult to concentrate at work or school.
 You may have trouble retaining information and thinking clearly.
+Some people may experience poor memory retention or formation, difficulty concentrating, and “brain fog.”
+Some people might even display symptoms that are associated with attention deficit hyperactivity disorder (ADHD).

+The body and mind are closely and intricately linked.
 Many people with yeast infections also report suffering from various mood disorders.
 These co-occurring disorders can include depressive disorders and anxiety disorders, including panic attacks.
 Unusual mood swings and irritability are other possible signs of an overgrowth of Candida.

 Let your naturopathic doctor know if you have a history of any recurrent infections, even if they do not seem to be related to Candida overgrowth.
 Excessive levels of Candida can affect the sinuses, causing congestion, post-nasal drip, sore throat, and sinus infections.
 Candida has also been linked to recurrent urinary tract infections.
 These may be indicated by pain in the pelvis, groin, or lower abdomen, pain during urination, pain during sexual intercourse, fever, and fatigue.
-Urinary tract infections commonly cause frequent urination, dark or bloody urine, and the sense of incomplete urination.
+Urinary tract infections commonly cause frequent urination, dark or bloody urine, and a sense of incomplete urination.
 Women with Candida are at a high risk of developing vaginal yeast infections, which are generally indicated by pain during urination and sexual intercourse.
 Women may suffer from vaginal inflammation, itching, and discharge.

 If you remain exhausted or fatigued no matter how many hours you sleep, you may have chronic fatigue syndrome.
-This disease is characterized by a minimum of 6 months of constant fatigue and is ofted accompanied by other symptoms such as headaches, joint pain, difficulties with memory and concentration.
+This disease is characterized by a minimum of 6 months of constant fatigue and is often accompanied by other symptoms such as headaches, joint pain, difficulties with memory and concentration.
 Often one of the main symptoms of candida overgrowth is chronic fatigue.
 While candida is not the only cause of chronic fatigue many doctors believe it does increase the risk.

 What is Candida?